jetbrains-academy/kotlin-course-template/README.md

 │           ├── kotlin/         Kotlin production sources
 │           └── resources/      Resources - images, icons
-├── courseSection/              An example of the course section │   ├── courseLesson/           An example if the course lesson │   │   ├── theoryTask/         An example of a theory task │   │   │   ├── src/            Task sources
+├── courseSection/              An example of the course section │   ├── courseLesson/           An example of the course lesson │   │   ├── theoryTask/         An example of a theory task │   │   │   ├── src/            Task sources
 │   │   │   │   └── ...